J.W. ARTHUR - OFFICIAL

 0

-A few years back, I began reading books on the craft of writing—brushing up on what I had learned during my college course in creative fiction.
-I looked high and low for more knowledge.
-There were others whose insight was informative.
-But Mr. Jenkins' approach just spoke to me.
-A 21-time Best-Selling writer, author of the successful book series 'Left Behind', passing on his knowledge to anyone inclined to tell a tale just spoke volumes of his character.
+A few years back, I began reading books on the craft of writing, brushing up on what I had learned during my college course in creative fiction.
+I sought out every resource I could find, and while many offered useful insight, Mr. Jenkins' approach resonated with me most.
+A 21-time best-selling author and the mind behind the Left Behind series, his generosity simply spoke volumes.

 "Success is not final, failure is not fatal.
 It is the courage to continue that counts."